 - ¾ cup icing (powdered) sugar (reduce to ⅔ cup if you’d prefer it less sweet)

 - Pre-heat the oven to 180°C.

 - You will need four ramekins to bake the mini cakes in; line the bottom of each with rounded baking parchment, greasing well before setting aside.

 - Sift in the dry ingredients in a separate bowl, whisking well to combine.

 - Add the dry ingredients in two batches to the wet mixture, gently folding in until they have just combined.
 Don’t over-mix, as this will result in a chewier more gluten-heavy cake (not desirable!).

 - Divide the batter evenly across your ramekins and place them on a baking sheet/ baking tray, baking for 18 – 20 minutes or so, until a toothpick inserted into the centre of the cake comes out clean.

 For the frosting

 - Add the softened butter (it should be room temperature), icing sugar, melted chocolate and cocoa powder to a bowl, beating for a couple of minutes until it’s light and fluffy.

-If you’re going that extra mile, you can also dust the top with more cocoa powder, chocolate sprinkles or garnish with fresh berries!
-Self love is self-care after all!
+- Optional: dust the top with more cocoa powder, chocolate sprinkles or garnish with fresh berries.